J. Lyons and Co.: Princess Elizabeth and Philip Mountbatten's wedding cake

 Princess Elizabeth and Philip Mountbatten were offered many cakes from well-wishers around the world for their wedding on 20 November 1947.
 Of these they accepted only 12, including one from J. Lyons and Co.

-They created a three-tiered cake, mounted on a silver stand, made by F E Jacobs, chief decorator of J Lyons’ Ornamental Department.
+They created a three-tiered cake, mounted on a silver stand, made by F E Jacobs, chief decorator of J Lyons' Ornamental Department.
 It stood 1.8 metres high and weighed 63 kg.
-The first and second tiers featured specially commissioned 10 cm blue and white Wedgewood Jasper vases set in alcoves behind silver pillars, with smaller vases on the third tier.
-The cake’s panels depicted Princess Elizabeth’s coat of arms, the couple’s initials and a Naval crown.
+The first and second tiers featured specially commissioned 10 cm blue and white Wedgwood Jasper vases set in alcoves behind silver pillars, with smaller vases on the third tier.
+The cake's panels depicted Princess Elizabeth's coat of arms, the couple's initials and a Naval crown.
 Atop the third tier sat a larger Jasper vase, filled with fresh flowers and trailing orange blossom.

 Contribution to computing in business

 The top management of Lyons, with its background in the use of mechanical adding machines, saw the necessity of new electrical computers for organising the distribution of cakes and other highly perishable goods.
-They, therefore, substantially financed the University of Cambridge's Electronic Delay Storage Automatic Calculator (EDSAC) which was the second electronic digital stored-program computer to go into regular service, and built their own programmable digital computers and became the first user of these in businesses, with the LEO I digital computer: the Lyons Electronic Office I, designed and built by Dr John Pinkerton under the leadership of John Simmons.
+They, therefore, substantially financed the University of Cambridge's Electronic Delay Storage Automatic Calculator (EDSAC) which was the second electronic digital stored-program computer to go into regular service, and built their own programmable digital computers.
+They became the first user of these in businesses, with the LEO I digital computer: the Lyons Electronic Office I, designed and built by Dr John Pinkerton under the leadership of John Simmons.
 It handled the company's accounts and logistics.
 Lyons also included the weather forecast to ensure goods carried by their "fresh produce" delivery vans were not wasted in large quantities.
 Google chairman Eric Schmidt called this "the world's first office computer", built in 1951.
 A subsidiary LEO Computers Ltd was formed in 1954 and went on to build 11 Leo II and 94 Leo III computers that were sold worldwide.

 One of the ardent users of LEO computers was the General Post Office (GPO), who bought them in the mid/late 1960s to produce telephone bills.
 They were kept going until 1981, helped by buying other companies' redundant machines and using them for spare parts.